Learning to Learn: Preparing People for Lifelong Performance & Results - Part I

-This article synthesizes many of Peter Drucker’s astonishing observations about acquiring the habit of continuous learning.
+This article synthesizes many of Peter F. Drucker’s astonishing observations about why the most important thing to learn in school is how to learn–the habit of continuous learning.

-More specifically, Drucker pinpointed specific practices for enabling young people to enjoy learning.
+More specifically, Drucker pinpointed specific practices for enabling young people to discover learning and the joy of learning.

-Most educated people who go to work in their early 20s will keep on working until they are 70 or 75.
-And perhaps even older, if current longevity trends continue.
+Another thing: Most educated people who go to work in their early 20s will keep on working until they are 70 or 75.
+And perhaps even older if current longevity trends continue.
 Second and third careers will become the norm.

-Thankfully, Drucker provided us with clear, practical advice on what needs to be done to enable people to acquire the habit of learning and prepare to combat inevitable knowledge obsolescence and boredom.
+Thankfully, Drucker provided us with clear, practical advice on what needs to be done to enable people to acquire the habit of learning and be prepared to combat inevitable knowledge, obsolescence and boredom.

-Many believe the way to improve our school system is finding and hiring the best teachers.
+Many believe the answer to improving our school system resides in finding and hiring the best teachers.
 Others believe the focus of our school system must be on learning rather than teaching.

 Unfortunately, it’s a false hope to get “better teachers” in quantity.
 Superior teachers will always be in short supply.